scds/ArcGIS-Pro/lessons/lesson3.md

 ---
 layout: default
-title: Lesson 2 - Symbolizing Data
+title: Lesson 3 - Coordinate Reference Systems
-nav_order: 2
+nav_order: 3
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Symbolizing Data
+# Lesson 3 - Coordinate Reference Systems

 This lesson will go into further detail about the symbology options for different types of data.